luispengler/me/content/blog/practice-understanding-gans.md

 #### Code

-Let us finally get into the code for creating this Generator
+Let us finally get into the code for creating this Generator.

 ```python {linenos=true}
 from keras.models import Sequential